element-hq/policies/matrix-org/privacy_notice.md

 ## 2.10 Who Else Has Access to My Data?

+We host the majority of the Service in [UpCloud](https://www.upcloud.com/) data centres.
+Here’s [UpCloud’s privacy policy](https://www.upcloud.com/blog/updated-terms-privacy-policy-gdpr/).
+UpCloud controls physical access to their locations.

-We host the majority of the Service on Amazon Web Services (AWS).
+We store some files shared through the Service on Amazon Web Services (AWS).
 Amazon employees have access to this data.
 Here’s [Amazon’s privacy policy](http://aws.amazon.com/privacy/).
 Amazon controls physical access to their locations.

 We use Cloudflare to mitigate the risk of DDoS attacks.
 Here’s [CloudFlare’s privacy policy](https://www.cloudflare.com/privacypolicy/).